IHRA definition of antisemitism: Universities

 According to the results of a Freedom of Information request filed in 2020 by the Union of Jewish Students (UJS), 29 of 133 UK universities had adopted the definition, with a further 80 institutions having no plans to do.
 Subsequently, U.K. education secretary Gavin Williamson accused institutions of "dragging their feet" and warned that funding streams could be suspended.
 Following the letter, the UJS said that the number of adoptees rose to 48 while an open letter from a group of lawyers accused the education secretary of "improper interference" with universities' autonomy and right to free expression.
 In a July 2021 opinion piece for the activist Labour Briefing, Jonathan Rosenhead stated that the government pressure "didn't go down well with university administrations" and that the arrival of the new Jerusalem Declaration on Antisemitism has affected campus debate.

 In February 2021, University College London's governing body, having previously adopted the IHRA definition, said that it would reconsider the matter following rejection by an internal academic board which called on the university to "retract and replace IHRA working definition with a more precise definition of antisemitism".

+Italy

+In early February 2026, the Italian Senate's Constitutional Affairs Committee approved the draft text of a bill that would allow authorities to ban rallies that promote antisemitism by incorporating the IHRA definition of antisemitism into Italian law, potentially making Italy one of the first countries to use the IHRA definition as a legal basis for prohibiting certain gatherings deemed hateful and dangerous.
+The draft text, presented by Senator Massimiliano Romeo of the Lega party in late January and approved by the committee by 3 February 2026, will proceed to an amendments phase before full readings in both chambers of Parliament.
+Supporters contend the measure is necessary to combat rising antisemitism, while critics argue it raises concerns about free speech and the scope of public assembly restrictions.